OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/authoring/Set_up_info_page.md

 field is a plain text field, the content is only displayed on the course overview page.

  **Subjects** : If defined, suitable subject areas can be selected here.
 The subject areas are also used for classification in the catalog.
+Look further here [Catalog 2.0](/catalog2.0.md).

  **Educational type:**  Courses can be assigned to one of the selected categories here.
 However, the assignment has no effect on the actual design of the course.
 Also, the terms can be used differently by different authors.

  **Main language** : Enter the language in which the learning resource was created or the language in which the course, test, etc. will be conducted.